kovorotnii/edgex-modbus-ric-tutorial/README.md

   #### Create commands for controlling Switches.
   - SwitchA is a coil register with address: 1.
 SwitchB is a coil register with address: 15.
 Values can be 0 or 1.
   - For setting 1, in the field "Payload", set `{"SwitchA": "true"}`.
 For setting 0, set `{"SwitchA": "false"}`.Similarly change commands for SwitchB.
-  - As you see, the general topic for commands is "Name" from "DeviceList"
+  - As you see, the general topic for commands is "Name" from "DeviceList".
   ```toml
   [[DeviceList]]
   # Device name, will be used as a base MQTT topic